Clayton Counts: Musical career

 In September 2006, Counts gained notoriety when he created a mash-up of The Beach Boys' Pet Sounds with The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band, aptly titled Sgt.
 Petsound's Lonely Hearts Club Band and credited to the band The Beachles.
 The mash-up album was created in conjunction with the 40th anniversary of Pet Sounds, and was favoured by various sites.
 This popularity reached EMI, who in turn issued Counts a cease and desist notice, demanded the IP addresses of everyone who downloaded it through his blog, and attempted to sue him for upwards of $30 mil.
 However, upon deletion of the album, the case was dropped.

 In December, Counts' site announced his death, which was later revealed to be a hoax.

 In 2008, Counts along with Neil Keener founded the band Bull of Heaven.
 Their first piece, 001: Weed Problem, was released on January 30, 2008.
 Since then, the band has released more than 300 numbered pieces, a second set of 100 pieces numbered in Roman numerals, many pieces of notable length, as well as a variety of untitled tracks, sound puzzles, and anti-music.
 On 21 January 2009, Counts was featured as the cover of the Denver Post's arts section, performing a solo piano composition.
 In 2012, the band's site suffered some downtime, and has been going through various issues since.
 In July, they announced that a "Series 2" of music would be coming.
 In 2013, the band announced that new material was nearing completion, and have since added new pieces to their Facebook page and Internet Archive collection.
-As of 2014, the band are still releasing music regularly with Counts giving an interview in February to Vice in the Netherlands and the band performing at the Lemp Neighborhood Arts Center in St. Louis.
+As of 2014, the band was still releasing music regularly with Counts giving an interview in February to Vice in the Netherlands and the band performing at the Lemp Neighborhood Arts Center in St. Louis.

+Death

 In November 2016, Clayton died from an overdose of opiates, having accessed them after experiencing ongoing pain due to a car crash the year prior.